vitalwarley/hermetism/output/sol_em_aries_raw_extractions/angels/02_jeliel_01.md

 # Raw Extraction: 02_jeliel_01

-Here is the extracted information about the Kabbalistic angel Jeliel from the image provided:
+Here's the extracted information about the Kabbalistic angel Jeliel:

 ### Name:
-**Jeliel**
+- **Jeliel** (יֵלִיאֵל)
-Hebrew: יֵילִיֵל

 ### Correspondences:
-- **Divine Attribute**: God who helps.
-- **Virtues and Powers**: Development, intelligence, fertility, work.
+- **Virtues and Powers:** Development, Intelligence, Fertility, Work
+- **Trigram (Gematria/Name):** Yod-Lamed-Yod (יֵלִיאֵל)
+- **Sefirot/Planets:** Kether (כתר), Binah (בינה), Saturn (שבתאי)

 ### Sphere Associations:
-- **Sephiroth/Planets**: Kether (כתר) and Binah (בינה) / Saturn (שבתאי).
+- **Order:** Seraphim
+- **Zodiac:** Pisces (5:4-5:59)

 ### Time Periods:
-- **Period of Invocation**: 02:00 - 04:00.
+- **Invocation Period:** 02:00 - 00:40

+### Angelic Correlation/Principle:
+- **Ruling Angel:** Metatron (מֶתָטְרוֹן)
+- **Assistant Angel:** Ascan (אסקן)

-### Color and Elements:
+### Alchemical Elements:
-- **Assisting Angel**: Asican.
-- **Coral Angel**: Seraphim / Metatron.
-- **Alchemical Elements**: Fire (Enxofre) and Water (Mercúrio).
-- **Colors**: White, Pink, Red, and Magenta.
+- **Elements:** Fire/Ensnare (אֵש/לַלְכּוּד) & Water/Mercury (מים/מרקיורי)

 ### Spiritual Attributes:
+- **Divine Attribute:** God protects
-- **Attributes**: Provides joy, happiness, luck concerning the opposite sex and marriage.
-Brings peace and harmony to couples and workplaces.
-Aids in judicial matters, intelligence, and quick thinking.
+- **Attributes:** Provide joy, elegance, luck related to opposite sex and happy marriage.
+Brings peace and harmony to marital relationships.

-### Demons:
-- **Demon**: AGARES - represents selfishness, imbalance, insensitivity, bad habits, and negative traits among humans.
-Helps to provoke amorous passion.

 ### Description:
-- Jeliel is associated with the unification of our polarities, facilitating a profound understanding of marital life and creating a reconciliatory atmosphere.
-The angel also aids in transcending emotional wounds.
+- Jeliel aids in understanding deep meanings in marriage and relationships, serving as a bridge for reconciliation.
+He encourages living harmoniously and fosters development in personal and relational spheres.

-### Key Characteristics:
+### Main Characteristics:
-- **Restoration of Harmony**: Jeliel frequently helps restore peace in marriages, particularly in conflict situations.
+- **Restoration of Harmony:** Frequently invoked for restoring peace in conflicts.
-- **Divine Love**: The angel aids in unconditional love and reconnecting to the essence of true relationships.
+- **Divine Love:** Helps individuals recognize unconditional love, facilitating deeper connections in their relationships.
-- **Conjugal Fidelity**: Jeliel is known for enhancing marital fidelity and strengthening loving relationships.
+- **Marital Fidelity:** Known for strengthening marital fidelity and fostering enduring relationships.
-- **Justice and Truth**: Offers guidance and direction towards honesty and integrity.
+- **Justice & Truth:** Offers clarity and guidance in resolving issues and promotes integrity.
-- **Conflict Resolution**: Assists in solving conflicts and promoting dialogue among involved parties.
+- **Conflict Resolution:** Aids in resolving conflicts, encouraging mutual understanding.

-### Visual Elements Analysis:
+### Visual Elements:
-While the image features additional symbols, sigils, or illustrations, I am not able to analyze or describe these specific visual elements in detail.
-However, they may serve to further represent the characteristics and associations of the angel, enhancing the understanding of Jeliel’s attributes and influence.
+The image likely includes symbols or sigils related to the angelic properties and Kabbalistic teachings, possibly depicting elements associated with Jeliel's attributes (like the colors mentioned: white, red, and magenta).
+These symbols enhance the connection to the spiritual and mystical aspects of Jeliel, reinforcing his role as a mediator in relationships and harmony.